Thomas Lucas Duerden

-Thomas Lucas Duerden (1898-1969) was an English cathedral organist, who served in Blackburn Cathedral.
+Thomas Lucas Duerden (1898–1969) was an English cathedral organist, who served in Blackburn Cathedral.

 Background

 Thomas Lucas Duerden was born in Blackburn in 1898.

 He served in the Royal Navy towards the end of World War I.

-He was music master of Hutton Grammar School, Preston 1932 - 1947, and Queen Elizabeth's Grammar School, Blackburn, 1938 - 1963.
+He was music master of Hutton Grammar School, Preston 1932 to 1947, and Queen Elizabeth's Grammar School, Blackburn, 1938 to 1963.

 He was awarded a Fellowship of the Royal School of Church Music in 1964.